Showing posts with label Spirituality. Show all posts

 When called upon by God, one has to act on it.
 Our Divine calling is our mission to accomplish on Earth.
 Our purpose is to serve for the Glory of God, our creator, and to be of service to our brothers and sisters in Christhis beloved son.
 This is a fundamental church teaching, and we as a family should walk through the path of Divine love and light.

 I was born and raised as a Christian and have developed a Christ-centered consciousness.
 I grew up and instilled Christian values and virtues through the church and formal education.
-Even now, I still recall the teachings and beautiful memories the Christian faith taught me.
+I still recall the teachings and beautiful memories the Christian faith taught me.
 Back then, my mother encouraged us to celebrate Sunday mass as a kid.
 That would have raised consciousness about the importance of religion and actively being involved in activities initiated by the church.

 Good Friday procession in 2015